crowelab/PyIR/README.md

 =========

 1. Python 3.6
-2. MacOSX or Linux are currently the only supported operating systems
+2. MacOSX or Linux
-3. wget - should be present in linux distirubtions automatically and is present available for mac OS through the homebrew package manager.
+3. wget - Installed on many linux distributions by default.
+Available for mac through the homebrew package manager

 Installation
 =========